RicardoMarcel12/cineclub/README.md

 # cineclub
 test for applaudo studios

-## version: 0.2
+## version: 0.4
+-0.1 Initialization of project
-Security Implemented
+-0.2 Security Implemented
+-0.3 Filtering, sorting and paging
+-0.4 Like system

 ## Install
 implemented with MySQL Database 8.0.17 (Community Version GPL)